lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 .. image:: tut_2_Montage.png
   :width: 600
   :alt: Montage of Tutorial_2_MultiChannel_Multishape.tif

+The file *Tutorial_2_MultiChannel_Multishape.tif* is located in the *Examples_To_Run\\2_MultiChannel_And_Shapes\\* of the JIM distribution.
+Users are strongly encouraged to open this file with a program like ImageJ to get a feel for what the data looks like.
+The file contains three channels all containing the array of shapes displayed above with 30 images in each channel.

 In the Example_Data folder there is a Mathematica file called Jim_2_Channel_Example_Generator.nb  which was used to make this example.
 It is included in case a user wants to modify any aspect of the example data.